๐Ÿฅš JS1

 • const is a keyword used to indicate we’re creating a variable.

-• = this is the assignment operator.
+• = is the assignment operator.
 It means assign to the label greeting the value of the expression on the right hand side.

 • "Hello there" - this is the expression whose value we’re assigning to the label greeting.